Mr-MeerMoazzam/Access-Onedrive-Data-using-MS-Graph-API/Azure Application Setup/README.md

 ## Steps

-1. Go to the Azure portal: [https://portal.azure.com/](https://portal.azure.com/) and sign in with your Azure account credentials.
+1. Go to the Azure portal: [Azure Portal](https://portal.azure.com/) and sign in with your Azure account credentials.

 2. In the search bar, type "App registrations" and select "App registrations" from the suggestions.